Skip to main content

 The second thing to watch for is obscenely large salaries for those at the top of the organization.
 Sure, managing a multi-million dollar charitable organization is a hard and important job.
 Presidents and CEOs can often earn six-figure incomes for their efforts.
 Where you draw the line is up to you, but we would argue that there’s a difference between a charity president making $250,000 a year and one making $2.7 million (or more).
 Whatever you decide, make sure your decision is an informed one before you give up your money.

-Be Mindful How You Pay
+Be Mindful of How You Pay

 Most legitimate charities accept payment in only one of two ways – credit card or cheque.
-If a charity wants a donation in cash, through a wire transfer or via a store gift card, that should raise a large red flag.
+If a charity wants a donation in cash, through a wire transfer, or via a store gift card, that should raise a large red flag.
 You should never be making a charitable donation by sending someone a Walmart gift card, for example.
 Trust us.

 Be sure to track your charitable donations throughout the year.
 Keep an accurate record.
 You should receive a charitable tax receipt for each donation made.
 Those will help you out a bit on your income taxes.